Why Plant-Based?

 Firstly, is there a difference between plant-based and vegan?

 This includes whole grains, beans, legumes, fruits, vegetables, nuts, seeds, herbs and spices.
-Even if you aren't vegan, increasing your whole plant foods will have benefits to your health.
+Even if you aren’t vegan, increasing intake of your whole plant foods will have benefits to your health.

 It is important to recognise that the term ‘vegan’ goes beyond what you choose to eat.
 The Vegan Society states: